Methodology

 These statistics have been published as official statistics since 2020, whereas previously they were classified as experimental statistics.
 More information on the code of practice for official statistics is available from the UK Statistics Authority.

-Users should read all footnotes and caveats included in this publication to understand the practical applications and limitations of the data.
-In particular, comparisons with earlier years should be done with a degree of caution, as any changes may in part be a result of improvements in data quality.
+Users should read this methodology page and the footnotes for the underlying data to understand the practical applications and limitations of the data.
+In particular, comparisons with earlier years should be made with a degree of caution, as any changes may in part be a result of improvements in data quality.
 Refer to the ‘Data Quality and Uses’ section for more information on data quality issues.

 Reporting arrangements for specific local authorities